 In February 2016, the FASB issued ASU 2016-02, "Leases."
 The standard's core principle is to increase transparency and comparability among organizations by recognizing lease assets and liabilities on the balance sheet and disclosing key information about leasing arrangements.
 This standard is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
-This ASU will be effective for the Company as of the beginning of the fiscal year ending February 1, 2020 (Fiscal 2019).
 Early adoption is permitted.
-While the Company is continuing to evaluate the impact of the adoption of this guidance on its consolidated financial statements and notes thereto, it does expect that this new guidance will result in a significant increase to the assets and liabilities presented on its consolidated balance sheets.
-Refer to Note 12, "Lease Commitments," for further detail of the Company's future minimum lease payments.
-This guidance is not expected, however, to have a significant impact on the Company's liquidity.
+The Company intends to adopt this ASU as of the beginning of the fiscal year ending February 1, 2020 (Fiscal 2019).
+The Company is in the process of finalizing the implementation of controls within its existing IT systems and changes to business processes to capture, calculate and account for leases under the new standard.